XiSZ/DiscordBot/README.md

 ## Command List

 - `/ping` - Check if the bot is working properly and maintain Active Developer status
+- `/purge [amount]` - Delete messages in the channel (requires Manage Messages permission)
+  - `amount` (optional): Number of messages to delete (1-100).
+If not specified, deletes all fetchable messages
+  - **Note**: Only messages newer than 14 days can be bulk deleted due to Discord API limitations

 ## Automated Scheduling

 The bot has built-in automated scheduling:

 - Automatically executes a slash command every 30 days
 - Ensures active status within the 60-day requirement
 - No manual intervention required